 There’s never a bad time of year to donate food.

-But the holidays can be an incredibly stressful time for families that are already fighting food insecurity.
 As more families struggle to meet their basic needs, food pantries around the country are more dependent than ever on donations from the community.

 Whether you’re looking for a place to donate goods or you’re looking for a place to get a little extra help, we’ve compiled a list of food banks and food pantries in the central Ohio area.

-More info: Mid-Ohio Foodbank
+More info: Mid-Ohio Food Collective

 LSS Food Pantries